 Without SPF and DKIM, DMARC simply wouldn’t work.
 But what are these email security protocols, how do they work, why do they matter, and how can you see if yours are set up correctly?
-In this blog, we’ve unpacked these questions to help solidify your understanding of these two vital email authentication standards.
+In this blog, we’ve unpacked these questions to help you understand these two vital email authentication standards better.

 What is SPF?